Trump to hit the road for a jobs-focused reset in tough week

 The White House does not plan to release its own infrastructure bill, and officials told reporters the timing for legislation is not set.

-On the air traffic control overhaul, Trump plans to share the "principles" he supports, but will leave the drafting of legislation to lawmakers, officials told reporters.
+On the air traffic control reforms, Trump plans to share the "principles" he supports, but will leave the drafting of legislation to lawmakers, officials told reporters.

 Trump has said in the past that he would consider packaging infrastructure with healthcare or tax reform legislation as an incentive to obtain support from lawmakers.